2020 Environmental Humanities Grant Recipients

 Ally Soong, Kayley Estoesta, and Rasmus Schlutter (Yale College)

 In collaboration with residents of Dixwell neighborhood, this project will support the creation and display of streetscapes recounting the story of the Dixwell Black business district.
 Interest in such an exhibit stems from a community-led zoning project in the neighborhood that proposes an alternative to New Haven City’s proposed rezoning ordinance.
 This process will allow Dixwell residents to look to the neighborhood’s past in order to imagine a vision for the future.
+Project canceled due to Covid-19 disruption.

 Performance and Outreach Program of Wayang Kulit on Environmental Issues